mostafa-asg/hugo/content/post/writing-internal-dsl-in-scala.md

 In this tutorial, I 'm going to write internal DSL for representing [Deterministic Finite Automaton](https://en.wikipedia.org/wiki/Deterministic_finite_automaton).
 It 's basically a finite-state machine that accepts some input and tells us whether it has accepted the input or not.
-It consumes input from start to end, and at each step it will changes it's internal state.
+It consumes input from start to end, and at each step it changes it's internal state.
 Input will be accepted if the DFA's position is on one of the final states.
 For example blow is the DFA that accepts all input that starts and ends with 0: